SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/prepare-server.md

 ### Web client / NetServer

-NetServer use ADO.NET connection only.
+NetServer uses ADO.NET connection only.
 Web client doesn't have its own database connection and uses NetServer to connect to a database and so\_arc.
-The only part of a Web client which has its own connection is Web Reporter and it uses ODBC connection.
+The only part of a Web client which has its own connection is Web Reporter and it uses an ODBC connection.

 ### Service